augustojimenez/Portfolio/OCR to extract data from images/README.md

 At the Ministry of Economy, Planning, and Development, we wanted to make publicly available any and all data regarding the COVID-19 pandemic.
 For this purpose, we designed a dashboard containing relevant statistics shown in an appealing manner.

 The code and data available in this repository are part of such dashboard.
-Here, I put on display one of the my many contributions to this dashboard.
+Here, I put on display one of my many contributions to this dashboard.
 I used Optical Character Recognition (OCR) to convert images (i.e. Instagram posts published by the Dominican Republic’s Ministry of Health) into .csv files.

 You can access to the aforementioned dashboard here: https://mepyd.gob.do/datos.